Flight and Migration

 - Ethical and spiritual grounds for volunteering and commitment to refugees

 Further topics are possible.

 Potential contributors from philosophy and related disciplines are invited to submit a proposal.
-Please send your abstract (up to 2,000 characters) together with a short biographical note by 5 August 2016 to:
+Please email your abstract (up to 2,000 characters) together with a short biographical note by August 5, 2016.

 Catholic University of Applied Sciences Freiburg

 Karlstr.
 63, 79104 Freiburg, Germany